 - Bones from the Night Huntress books thinks that Cat is cute when she's sprawled on the bed snoring with her mouth open and hogging all the covers.

 - Happens in The Trumpet of the Swan.
-The main (swan) character watches his main (swan) love interest sleep, and contemplates what song to play to wake her up.
+The eponymous character watches his love interest sleep, and contemplates what song to play to wake her up.
 He picks Beautiful Dreamer, the trope namer.

 - There's a charming scene in Gaudy Night in which Harriet Vane watches over Lord Peter Wimsey after he falls asleep in their punt.
 In the narration, author Dorothy L. Sayers even points out that one must love someone for the sight of them sleeping to inspire tenderness rather than mockery.

 - The last book of Artemis Fowl is a slight subversion of this; Artemis does watch Holly while she's unconscious, but she was knocked out earlier and isn't actually sleeping.

-- In The Hunger Games Peeta tells Katniss when she wakes up for her watch that he likes watching her sleep because she doesn't scowl.
+- In The Hunger Games Peeta tells Katniss that he likes watching her sleep because she doesn't scowl.

 - In epsidoe "Fever", Chloe watches Clark sleep.
 It's paired with an Anguished Declaration of Love.

 - In "Abyss", Clark returns the favour when he carries her unconscious form to the Fortress as Brainiac is slowly destroying her memories.
 He even kissed her on her forehead before Jor-El restores everything except his secret.